How to Choose Between Free and Paid SSL Certificates

 1. Type of Website

-- If you’re running a personal blog, portfolio, or small website with minimal traffic, a free SSL certificate may suffice.
+- If you’re running a personal blog, portfolio, or small website with minimal data exchange, a free SSL certificate may suffice.

-- For e-commerce websites, financial institutions, or any site that handles sensitive customer data, a paid SSL certificate with OV or EV validation is highly recommended.
+- For e-commerce websites, financial institutions, or any site handling sensitive customer data, a paid SSL certificate with higher validation is recommended.

 2. Budget

-- Free SSL certificates are ideal for those with limited budgets.
+- Free SSL certificates are a great option for startups or individuals with limited budgets.

 4. Support Needs